-But how big do you really need to go in order to be happy with your purchase?
+The real question: How big do you really need to go in order to be happy with your purchase?
 We’ll outline a few guidelines below to help make certain your next TV delivers the wow for years to come.

-Before deciding on what size of TV is best suited for you, we suggest you bust out your tape measure and take some measurements to see what size of TV you can accommodate.
+Before deciding on what size TV is best suited for you, we suggest you bust out your measuring tape to see what screen size you can accommodate.
 As you do, keep in mind that today’s flat screens come in slightly different sizes than they did just a couple of years ago.
-For instance, yesterday’s 42-inch screen has been replaced by 39-inch and 46-inch sizes.
-Also, remember that a few inches may not sound like a lot, but TVs are measured diagonally, so just a couple of inches can have significant ramifications on both height and width measurements.
-Finally, remember that not all bezels are the same!
-A high-end TV with a slim bezel will measure smaller than an entry-level TV with the same screen size, but a larger bezel.
+For instance, yesterday’s 42-inch screen has been replaced by 39-inch and 40-inch sizes, while yesterday’s 46-inch is likely a 50-inch or 55-inch today.

 Very generally speaking, we feel bigger rooms tend to require bigger screens, depending on seating placement.
-Tact and aesthetics also come into play, but our general rule of thumb when it comes to TV screen size is: bigger is better.
+Tact and aesthetics also come into play, but our general rule of thumb when it comes to TV screen size is that bigger really is better.
 Most people spend very little time wishing they were watching a smaller screen, and in our experience, it doesn’t take long to get used to a really big display.

 Consider whether you’ll be mounting your TV or placing it on a stand.
 If you plan to stand mount, you’ll just need to know how much surface area you’ve got available for the stand, and be sure the material can support the weight of the TV you plan to buy.

-Location, Location Location!
+Location, Location, Location!

 The Ultra HD question